-The Ranco Electronic Temperature Control operates on low voltage (24VAC) supplied by the transformer in the compressor cabinet.
-The probe temperature is displayed when 110-volt power is available at the BF4.
+The Electronic Temperature Control operates on low voltage (24VAC) supplied by the transformer in the compressor cabinet.
 A 15' wiring harness is fitted to the thermostat.
 Use red, blue, and white 16-gauge wire to extend this harness if a longer length is needed.
 Attach the wires to the terminal strip using #8 ring terminals, matching corresponding wire color.

-Thermostat Operation
+BF Electronic Thermostat Operation